 I’ve said it before and I will say it again, potters and ceramic artists are some of the most resourceful people around.
 I am continually impressed by the myriad tools and studio shortcuts that members of our community come up with to make their lives more efficient.
-Today, I am presenting a compilation of tips, tools, and techniques published recently in Ceramics Monthly.
+Today we don’t have just one Quick Tip for you.
+We have seven! – Jennifer Poellot Harnetty, editor.

 Studio Tip 1